Manchester city centre: Castlefield

-Castlefield is an area in the extreme southwest between Deansgate and the River Irwell with the sites of the Roman fort and Liverpool Road Railway Station.
+Castlefield is an area in the extreme southwest between Deansgate and the River Irwell with the sites of the Roman fort and Liverpool Road railway station.
 It retains much of its industrial character and is the only Urban Heritage Park in the United Kingdom, and is marked by its mercantile 19th warehouses and adjoining wharfs which were used to transport goods from Manchester during the Manchester's industrial era.
 Today, Castlefield is quiet and noted for its waterside bars and pubs.
 Notable structures include Manchester Liverpool Road station which was the first inter-city railway station on the opening of the Liverpool and Manchester Railway in 1830.
-Today the station frontage remains and is Grade I listed, as is the adjoining 1830s warehouse.
+Today the station frontage remains and is a grade I listed building, as is the adjoining 1830s warehouse.
 The structure now forms part of the Museum of Science and Industry (MOSI).
 For many years Castlefield was on a tentative list for UNESCO World Heritage Status for its industrial past – particularly in regards to the development of the canal as a mode of transportation and the railway.

 Northern Quarter

 The Northern Quarter is known for its warehouses and considered a bohemian part of the city centre.

-The Northern Quarter is in the north east and is known as a hub for alternate and bohemian culture in Manchester.
-Previously the area was the retail heart of the city centre but with the opening of the Manchester Arndale in the 1970s patronage gradually dwindled and vacant buildings were commonplace.
+The Northern Quarter is in the north east and is known as a hub for alternative and bohemian culture in Manchester.
+Previously the area was the retail heart of the city centre, but with the opening of the Manchester Arndale in the 1970s patronage gradually dwindled and vacant buildings were commonplace.
 In the late 1980s the area was renamed as the Northern Quarter in the hope that the area would be reincarnated from the ground up.
 Following the boom of the late 90s and early 2000s the area has become a popular destination for shops, bars, restaurants and nightclub – many of which have an independent ethos.